 Since our slow cooker Mississippi Pot roast mixes in carrots and potatoes, this can definitely be a one-dish meal.
 It's also fantastic served with a simple green salad and rolls.

-If you leave out the potatoes and carrots, we love to serve Mississippi roast over mashed potatoes, cauliflower mashed potatoes, or roasted vegetables.
+If you leave out the potatoes and carrots and make it the traditional way, we love to serve the roast over mashed potatoes, cauliflower mashed potatoes, or roasted vegetables.

 - Slow Cooker Sausage and Peppers